parthrbhatt/pyShortUrl/README.rst

 A python library to shorten urls using one of the url shortening services.

-pyShortUrl currently supports shortening urls using Google's URL shortening service goo.gl.
-Future releases will add support for bit.ly and tinyurl.com
+pyShortUrl currently supports shortening urls using Google's URL shortening service goo.gl and bit.ly.
+Future releases will add support for tinyurl.com

 Install
 =======